 - You can use the same water to poach the chicken breasts.
-Try and keep the water at just under boiling point and place the stuffed breasts in the water for 15 minutes.
+Try to keep the water at just under boiling point and place the stuffed breasts in the water for 15 minutes.

 - Remove them and pierce them to make sure the juices run clear.

-- Place a pan on a high heat.
-Add the cabbage leaves and ½ cup of water.
+- Place a pan on high heat.
+Add the cabbage leaves and 1/2 cup of water.
 Place a lid on the pan and let the cabbage wilt for about a minute.
-Keep checking the cabbage, once it is just softened but retaining its color and crunch, take the pan off the heat and add a squeeze of lemon juice and salt and pepper to taste.
+Keep checking the cabbage, once it is just softened but retaining its color and crunch, take the pan off the heat and add a squeeze of lemon juice and salt and black pepper to taste.

-- Mix the cooked potatoes with a little olive oil (you could use any oil from the sun-dried tomatoes), salt and pepper, and chopped parsley.
+- Mix the cooked potatoes with a little olive oil — you could use the oil from the sun-dried tomatoes — plus salt, black pepper and chopped parsley.

 - Pile all the elements up on your plate and enjoy your guilt-free meal.

 Total time: 50 minutes Prep time: 20 minutes Cook time: 30 minutes